corballis/corballis-build/README.md

 - `gulp image-revisions`

     Runs imagemin on all images and copies the revisioned files to the dist folder.

+- `gulp translation-revisions`

+    Revisions translation files to the dist folder.

-- `gulp rev-replace-images`
+- `gulp rev-replace-dist`

-    Replaces references to images in all files with their revisioned versions.
+    Replaces references to images and translation files in all files with their revisioned versions.

 ### Styles